nuprl/cs2500-scripts/README.md

 ask questions.
 I've stripped all but the most vital (IMHO) parts of Eli's script, so ignore anything the README references that doesn't exist.

+###WXME to text
+The handin server accepts files in WXME format.
+This is not fun to use.
+It can be configured to automagically textify things, but sometimes you need to do that manually. `wxme-to-text` can help.